mozilla/autophone/USAGE.md

                                 ini file.
           --config=AUTOPHONECFG
                                 Optional autophone.py configuration ini file.
                                 The values of the settings in the ini file override any settings set on the command line. autophone.ini.example contains all of the currently
+                                available settings.
+          --credentials-file=CREDENTIALS_FILE
+                                Optional autophone.py configuration ini file
+                                which is to be loaded in addition to that specified by the --config option.
+It is intended to contain sensitive options such as credentials which should not be checked into the source repository.
+                                The values of the settings in the ini file override any settings set on the command line. autophone.ini.example contains all of the currently